pimoroni/enviro/README.md

 These common features mean that the modules can run off very little power for long periods of time.
 During sleep (when the RTC remains active) the boards only consume a few microamps of power meaning they can last for months on a small battery pack.
 The modules wake up at regular intervals (or on a fixed schedule) to take a reading, store it, and go back to sleep.

-As well as logging data locally the modules can also (if they have access to a wireless network) upload the data they capture to a [supported endpoint](#supported-endpoints).
-Wireless communications takes a lot of power so this should be done as infrequently as possible.
+As well as logging data locally Enviro boards can also use the Pico W's wireless functionality to upload the data they capture to a [supported endpoint](#supported-endpoints).
+Wireless communications take a lot of power so this should be done as infrequently as possible.

 ## Powering Enviro boards